carla-simulator/traffic-generation-editor/README.md

 ## Known Issues
 - Non CARLA maps are not fully supported
   - Entity spawn z coordinates need to be manually adjusted
+- When map is unloaded and reloaded with AD Map Access, exporting scenarios might not work

 ## OpenSCENARIO Support List